-The Windows 10 Anniversary Update brought forth an almost staggering number of changes.
-The update arrived in the first week of August, 2016, and its worldwide roll-out is expected to complete this month.
-This is a good time to explore the changes to all the Windows 10 privacy settings we’re still learning to live with.
+The Windows 10 April 1803 update brought forth a new smattering of privacy settings.
+The update landed in the final week of April 2018.
+Its worldwide roll-out is expected to complete during the coming months, so now is a good time to explore any changes to Windows 10 privacy settings and how they affect you.

-What follows is a page-by-page guide of Windows 10 Anniversary Update (referred to as AU forthwith) privacy settings, so you know exactly what to toggle, when to toggle it, and why you’d want to toggle it.
+What follows is a page-by-page guide to Windows 10 April 1803 update privacy settings, so you know exactly which security settings to configure, and why you’d want to toggle it.

 To access Windows 10 Settings, press the keyboard shortcut Windows key + I, then head to Privacy or go to Start > Settings > Privacy.

 You will note that Microsoft has split the privacy menu into two sections: Windows Permissions and App Permissions.
 The former deals with how Microsoft collects and uses your data to streamline your Windows 10 experience.
 The latter deals with how individual Windows 10 apps use identification, data collection, and other privacy-related app permissions.

 Windows 10 has long come under attack for its approach to user privacy.
 When Windows 10 hit the shelves back in 2015, numerous features came under immediate attack from privacy advocates and Microsoft critics alike.
 However, Microsoft stuck to its guns in regard to alleged privacy infringements, adding greater control over individual elements but not completely removing any of the perceived privacy infringing features.